Heel Pain & Football

 - Running on steep hills.

-- Wearing football shoes that are worn out.
+- Wearing football cleats that are worn out.

 - Wearing football shoes that do not have a cushioned sole or enough arch support.